alcrene/valconfig/docs/Usage.md

   as a string.

 `__create_template_config__`
-: Set to `True` if you want a template config file to be created in a standard location when no user config file is found.
-Default is `False`.
+: Whether a template config file should be created in a standard location when no local config file is found.
+This has no effect when `__local_config_filename__` is `None`.
+  The default is `True`, which is equivalent to letting `__local_config_filename__` determine whether to create a template config.
+In almost all cases this default should suffice.
   Typically this is set to `False` for utility packages, and `True` for project packages.

 `__interpolation__`
 : Passed as argument to {py:class}`~python:configparser.ConfigParser`.